 This mechanic comes in especially handy once you get your mitts on the magic bullets because they can travel the entire length of the screen uninterrupted, as long as you don’t shoot again before they reach the far wall of the maze.
-Even with the radar it’s pretty much impossible to predict where your opponent will be by the time this happens, though it’s still a lark to unleash your bullet, let it do all the work and keep your fingers crossed that it’ll somehow find the target.
+Even with the radar, it’s pretty much impossible to predict where your opponent will be by the time this happens, though it’s still a lark to unleash your bullet, let it do all the work and keep your fingers crossed that it’ll somehow find the target.

 Each session lasts as long as it takes for one player or the other to accrue 10 kills.
 Only, lost in the moment, you don’t call it quits there, letting the surviving player bask in the glory of victory.
 Without uttering a word or turning to face your now ex-best mate you hit fire to exact your revenge.
-Saviouring the taste of blood, ravenous for more, they don’t argue, steeling themselves for another death match.
+Savouring the taste of blood, ravenous for more, they don’t argue, steeling themselves for another deathmatch.
 Yep, Doom was out around the same time, but this is infinitely more fun.

 One ‘quick’ go could easily snowball into an entire lost afternoon, the acute ‘v for violence’ spilling out of the screen and into the bedroom.
-This explains why I can’t show you any two player footage of the game.
+This explains why I can’t show you any two-player footage of the game.
 All the friends I used to play against are now sleeping with the fishes in their concrete wellies.

 Amiga Action were fairly positive about it too when they briefly covered EV for their ‘PD in Profile’ section in April 1993.
 Here’s the quotey bit…

 “Last but by no means least is the provocatively titled Extreme Violence.
-Not quite the blood ‘n’ guts affair you might expect, but a two player split screen game where the aim is to find the other guy and kill him!
+Not quite the blood ‘n’ guts affair you might expect, but a two-player split-screen game where the aim is to find the other guy and kill him!
 Complicated stuff obviously, but quite entertaining and quite slickly done.”

 That’s a fair few ‘quites’.
-Don’t go overboard will you.
-In the screenshot caption they go on to question the legitimacy of any claims as to the presence of violence, and call the sprites “a couple of nancy boys”.
+Don’t go overboard, will you?
+In the screenshot caption, they go on to question the legitimacy of any claims as to the presence of violence, and call the sprites “a couple of nancy boys”.
 The rotters.